Plioplatecarpinae: Description

 Russell (1967, pp. 148) defined the Plioplatecarpinae as follows: Small rostrum present or absent anterior to premaxillary teeth.
 Cranial nerves X, XI, XII leave lateral wall of opisthotic through single foramen.
 Canal or deep groove in floor of basioccipital and basispehnoid for basilar artery.
 Suprastapedial process of quadrate large, bluntly terminated and with parallel sides.
 Dorsal edge of surangular rounded and longitudinally horizontal...Twenty-nine or less presacral vertebrae present.
 Length of presacral series less than that of postsacral, neural spines of posterior caudal vertebrae at most only slightly elongated, do not form an appreciable fin.
 Haemal arches usually unfused to caudal centra.
 Appendicular elements lack smoothly finished articular surfaces."
+Plioplatecarpinae was given a phylogenetic definition by Jack Conrad in 2008 as "all taxa sharing a more recent common ancestor with Plioplatecarpus marshi than with Tylosaurus proriger or Mosasaurus hoffmanni".

 Phylogeny

 Russell included two tribes, the Plioplatecarpini and Prognathodontini, the latter of which has been reassigned by Bell to the Mosasaurinae.

 Polcyn and Bell (2005, p.
 322) have erected a more inclusive clade, the parafamily Russellosaurina, which includes the "subfamilies Tylosaurinae and Plioplatecarpini and their sister-clade containing the genera Tethysaurus, Russellosaurus, and Yaguarasaurus."